pushme-pullyou/tootoo13/README.md

 _TooToo is a collection of very simple, plain-vanilla JavaScript scripts and test files to help you manage content on both GitHub branches and GitHub pages._

 _The collection title is a play on the [Dr Dolittle]( https://en.wikipedia.org/wiki/Doctor_Dolittle ) naming style.
 Too-Too is the name of the good doctor's talking pet owl.
-See also, heh-heh, [pushMe-pullYou]( https://pushme-pullyou.github.io )._
+See also, heh-heh, [pushMe-pullYou]( https://pushme-pullyou.github.io ).
+Do you git it?_

 Current set of modules